Reading the Song Charts

 Although this method doesn't show you which fingers to use, you can generally work it out once you know which frets are required.

-Song Charts - Common Symbols:
+Common Music Symbols:

 𝄐 Fermata: a symbol placed over or under a note, chord or rest to extend the note, chord, or rest for an indefinite duration.
 It may be a short duration or a long duration depending on the discretion of the performer or performers playing the piece.
 You will often find it at the end of a song where a chord or note is drawn out till the note or chord fades, or sometimes when the song finishes abruptly... also known as hold or pause symbol.